simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 example) that easily allows installation and updating of various open source command line tools.

-macOS offers no such thing out of the box, which is why we have the excellent [Homebrew](https://brew.sh).
+macOS offers no such thing out of the box, but thankfully we have the excellent [Homebrew](https://brew.sh).
 If you're not using this already then take a moment to install it as it will be critical for managing a lot of the tools in this post.